Dennis the Menace and Gnasher: Nigel Parkinson and Nigel Auchterlounie (2012–present)

-During Series 12 of the BBC's Mock the Week, host Dara Ó Briain and comedians Hugh Dennis, Andy Parsons and Chris Addison were drawn by Nigel Parkinson in a one-off pic with Dennis, which was shown in the second episode, whilst they and guest comedians were discussing the appearance of Charles III, then Prince of Wales, and Camilla Parker Bowles in The Beano.
-Each celebrity was drawn holding a weapon – Hugh had a peashooter, Chris had a water gun, Dara had a plunger and bow, and Andy had a catapult, and all four were drawn with Dennis's trademark red-and-black striped top, shorts, black socks and brown shoes (except Andy, who had red trainers).
+During Series 12 of the BBC's Mock the Week, host Dara Ó Briain and comedians Hugh Dennis, Andy Parsons and Chris Addison were drawn by Nigel Parkinson in a one-off pic with Dennis, which was shown in the second episode, whilst they and guest comedians were discussing the Prince of Wales's appearance in The Beano.
+Each celebrity was drawn holding a weapon (Hugh a peashooter, Chris a water gun, Dara a plunger and bow, and Andy a catapult), and all four were drawn with Dennis's trademark red-and-black striped top, shorts, black socks and brown shoes (except Andy, who had red trainers).

 Beginning in November 2012, Dennis was written by former Dandy writer, Nigel Auchterlounie, who gave Dennis and the other characters wider personalities.
 Auchterlounie's strips have been very well received since taking over the strip.
 Dennis's younger years in Beanotown Preschool were chronicled in a strip called The BamBeanos.

 For The Beanos 75th anniversary, Dennis' parents noticeably changed appearance.
 His father had become a pot-bellied man with black, spiky hair and similar colour-schemed clothes to him, and his mother had red, shaggy hair.
-It was later revealed in 2015 that Dennis' father was the original Dennis the Menace from the 1980s in issue 3932 in a featured strip about him campaigning to be mayor, in which his opponent, Walter the Softy's father, starts a hate campaign by showing potential voters videos of Dennis, Sr.'s antics as a child.
+It was later revealed in 2015 that Dennis' father was the original Dennis the Menace from the 1980s in issue 3932 in a featured strip about him campaigning to be mayor, in which his opponent, Walter's father, starts a hate campaign by showing potential voters videos of Dennis, Sr.'s antics as a child.
 Although there is no distinct timeline in the comic strip, editor-in-chief Mike Stirling explained: "There's no definable lineage [in Dennis and Gnasher], but there can only ever be one Dennis at any time.
 It serves as a salutary warning that even the coolest kids can become boring grown-ups."